Current Innovation Fellows

 - Work closely with members of the Center faculty on research and publishing projects and publish a White Paper by the end of the Fellowship term.

-- Assist organizing Center student events and symposia, including, but not limited to, our new privacy education program, the first conference dedicated to addressing issues related to online harassment, the sports law and the patent law conference.
+- Assist organizing Center student events and symposia, including, but not limited to, our new privacy education program, the first conference dedicated to addressing issues related to online harassment, the fashion law and the sports law conference.
 Each fellow is expected to conceptualize and organize 1+ event per semester, with the assistance of the Associate Director.

 - Write at least 3 Alerts! per semester.